 If OSHA auditors pay an unexpected visit, maintenance managers can use a CMMS to generate timely reports sorted by maintenance technician, asset, safety standard, etc. CMMS software provides the backup documentation required to prove to an OSHA auditor that a safety task was performed on schedule and any incidents that may have occurred were not due to negligence.
 A CMMS program also gives users quick access to incident data logs and generates reports showing which safety-related tasks were completed over time and what steps have been taken to prevent future injuries.

-Regardless of whether or not an organization must comply with OSHA or another regulatory body, preventive maintenance scheduling and safety inspections are crucial to effective maintenance management.
+Regardless of whether or not an organization must meet OSHA requirements, preventive maintenance scheduling and safety inspections are crucial to effective maintenance management.
 Properly addressing health and safety issues with maintenance software can reduce the risk of injury, cut costs related to worker illness and injury, and ensure compliance with OSHA regulations.
 Therefore, it’s important to select software that addresses inspections, incidents, and routine safety-related tasks.
 Although making health and safety a priority requires an upfront investment, CMMS software pays major dividends in the long run by recording, tracking, and managing key information.

-Ensure that your organization complies with OSHA regulations by implementing DPSI’s preventive maintenance software.
+Ensure that your organization can meet OSHA requirements by implementing DPSI’s preventive maintenance software.
 Contact us today for more information about our products and services.